 “As a man in his last breath drops all he is carrying, each breath is a little death that can set us free.” -Mark Nepo, The Book of Awakening

-My Covid journey has been full of rude awakenings of which some, as a former smoker of over 20 years, that have taken my breath away.
+My Covid journey has been full of rude awakenings of which some, as a former smoker of over 20 years, have taken my breath away.

 For example, I have needed oxygen to maintain somewhere-near normal functioning breathing.
 Even with the oxygen, taking a short walk to the bathroom or kitchen sends my heart racing and results in shortness of breath.